ceramicnetwork/specs/doctypes/tile.md

 ## Examples

-Below there are three examples of possible tiles, Collection, Service, and Privacy tiles.
+Below there are three examples of possible tiles, Collection Policy, Service Policy, and Privacy Policy.
 These tiles in particular are useful when specifying a user cenrtic data storage system.

-### Collection tile
+### Collection Policy

-The **Collection tile** represents a *collection* of data, or rather a *collection* of databases that has specific schemas.
+The **Collection Policy tile** represents a *collection* of data, or rather a *collection* of databases that has specific schemas.
 This tile also contain tags which describe what type of data is being stored within the collection.

 **Example:**